 The decision by Egyptian President Anwar Sadat to open unilateral peace negotiations with Israel in 1979 further underscored Arab divisions.
 As a result, Egypt was suspended from the Arab League (but was readmitted in 1989).

-After rare action to topple Qaddafi in 2011, the Arab League turned its focus to the conflict in Syria.
-It suspendedSyrian membership in November 2011, brokered an ill-fated peace agreement with the Assad regime, and, for the first time in its history, assembled a team of observers to monitor the implementation of its plan.
-Frustrated with a lack of compliance by Syria, the Arab League officially called for Assad to step down in January 2012 and requested a resolution from the UN Security Council to support this proposal.
-The Arab League eventually recognized the Syrian opposition as the legitimate representative of the Syrian people, but Assad regime allies in the organization such as Iraq, Lebanon, and Algeria blocked the oppositions’ full assumption of the role.
+The Arab revolts that swept the Middle East and North Africa beginning in 2011 offered the league a historic opportunity to redefine itself.
+After supporting the overthrow of Qaddafi in Libya, the Arab League turned its focus to the conflict in Syria.
+It suspended Syrian membership, brokered an ill-fated peace agreement with President Bashar al-Assad’s regime, and assembled a team of observers to monitor the implementation of its plan.
+Frustrated with Syria’s lack of compliance, the league called for Assad to step down in 2012.
+The Arab League eventually recognized the Syrian opposition as the legitimate representative of the Syrian people, but allies of the Assad regime, including Algeria, Iraq, and Lebanon, blocked the opposition’s assumption of the role.

 Tensions between Sunni and Shiite Muslims widened fissures among Arab states, which worsened following the emergence of the self-proclaimed Islamic State in Iraq.
 Although the Arab League condemned the Islamic State, and Sunni powers such as Jordan, Qatar, Saudi Arabia, and the United Arab Emirates (UAE) launched air strikes against the militant organization, the league as a whole did little to assist the Shiite-led Iraqi government.
 Iraq in turn only grew closer to its Shiite partner Iran, welcoming advisors from the Iranian military and Iran-backed groups such as Hezbollah.